afiefsky/portfolio/README.md

-# My Personal Portfolio
+# Personal Experience Case Studies Portfolio

-A collection of real-world cases and their practical solutions.
+A curated collection of real-world problems and their practical, step-by-step solutions, showcasing expertise and thought processes.

 ## Table of Contents